evgenyneu/keychain-swift/README.md

 ## Running Keychain unit tests

-Since Xcode 8 introduced additional hoops that one needs to jump through in order to run the unit test:
+Xcode 8 introduced additional hoops that one needs to jump through in order to run the unit test:

 1. Enable signing in both your app and test target.
 1. Enable *Keychain Sharing* in the *Capabilities* tab of your app target.